 Resilience is our ability to adapt well to adverse circumstances.
 Challenges, disappointments, failures, and loss are unavoidable aspects of life, so building our resilience to respond well to these experiences is an important way to maintain well-being.

-- Seek out new challenges and take risks.
-Embrace the struggle and failings that come with a new challenge and start seeing them as necessary for growth and learning
+Seek out new challenges and take risks.
+Embrace the struggle and set-backs that come with a new challenge and try to see them as opportunities for growth and learning

 Self-compassion is extending compassion to yourself in instances of perceived inadequacy, failure, or general suffering.
-A large body of research shows that self-compassionate individuals suffer less and thrive more.
+A large body of research shows that self-compassionate individuals have more positive well-being and thrive more.